Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-16-Retention Policies  .md

 In this lab, you will complete the following tasks:

-## Task 1 – Create company-wide Retention Policy
+## Task 1 – Create Retention Policy with Static mode

 In this exercise you will create a company-wide retention policy, apply a retention period, and set the locations that the policy will be applied to.